dataarts/tailbone/README.md

         git clone https://github.com/doug/tailbone.git myproject

-- Third, create your app in any js framework or static html you want
+- Third, create your app in any js framework or static html you want.
+Tailbone gitignores the client folder so anything you put there will be ignored making updating to the latests tailbone as simple as git pull and allowing you to have a disconnected git repo of your own to store you application code.

         cd myproject
         mkdir -p client/app